Donut Hole Trail: History

 Construction of the Donut Hole Trail began in the mid-1970s, and the trail was intended as a long-distance backpacking route through the more remote areas of Sproul State Forest.
 The original version of the trail began at Kettle Creek State Park and traveled northeast to a junction with the Susquehannock Trail System, with the two trails sharing a common path for several miles.
 After the two trails separated, the Donut Hole Trail headed southeast and ended at Hyner Run State Park.
 In the 1980s the trail was extended to both the west and east, eventually reaching its western terminus at Jericho in Cameron County and its eastern terminus near Farrandsville in Clinton County.
-From Jericho, less than two miles of road walking can lead hikers to the Bucktail Path or the Old Sinnemahoning Trail, which leads to the Quehanna Trail.
+From Jericho, less than two miles of road walking can lead hikers to the Old Sinnemahoning Trail, which in turn leads to the Quehanna Trail.

 By the late 1980s the Donut Hole Trail was about 89 miles long.
 In 2015, the trail was rerouted extensively to the south of Hyner Run State Park in order to visit more scenic and secluded areas.
 This added several miles to the official route and the trail is now 94.2 miles long.

 The origin of the trail's name is a matter of some speculation.
 According to reliable sources, the original segment of the trail was built by workers from a federal jobs program who had been brought in from large cities and did not enjoy this remote area of Pennsylvania.
 Apparently, these workers gave the area and the trail an unflattering nickname containing the word Hole, which forestry officials converted to Donut Hole to symbolize a remote forested territory that is surrounded by urbanity.